 Absolute confidentiality is not scriptural.
 In certain circumstances the Bible requires that facts be disclosed to select others (Matt.
 18:15ff).
 In these areas we will follow the policy and procedures of Bethel Church.
 If the counselee’s church leadership inquires about the status of his sessions, we will disclose to them the information that is necessary for them to effectively and biblically fulfill their shepherding responsibility.

 By Law, there are certain situations in which information about individuals undergoing counseling may be released with or without their permission.
 These situations are as follows: (Romans 13:1-3):

-Bethel Church does not charge a fee for counseling.
-However, there are costs involved in maintaining this ministry, and counselees who are able and willing to express their thanks and help to maintain the ministry are invited to make a donation to Bethel Church.
+Donations: Bethel Church does not charge a fee for counseling sessions.
+However, there are costs involved in maintaining this ministry, and counselees who are able and willing to express their thanks and help to maintain the ministry are invited to make a donation to Counseling Ministry.

-Late Cancellation Charge: Counselees are expected to attend each scheduled appointment, however if the counselee finds it necessary to cancel a counseling session he should do so by either by telephone or through e-mail to the counselor as soon as possible to avoid the late cancellation charge being invoked.
-In this regard a $25 cancellation charge will be assessed for a “no-show” or late cancellation.
-As long as no appointments are cancelled within 24 hours of the scheduled time, this charge will not be assessed.
+Late Cancellation Charge: Counselees are expected to attend each scheduled appointment, however if the counselee finds it necessary to cancel a counseling session, he should do so either by text, telephone or e-mail to the counselor as soon as possible to avoid the late cancellation charge being invoked.
+In this regard a $25 late cancellation charge will be assessed for a “no-show” or late cancellation.
+Provided appointments are cancelled within 24 hours of the scheduled time, this charge will not be assessed.
 Emergency situations will be excluded from this charge.

 Here at Bethel Church we not only provide biblical